ojizero/portal/README.md

 import * as YourAPIClient from 'your-client-module'

 const someGetMethodPromise = YourAPIClient.someGetMethod() // GET http://some.base.url/some/path
-const someGetMethodWithParamPromise = YourAPIClient.someGetMethodWithParam(5) // GET http://some.base.url/some/path/5
+const someGetMethodWithParamPromise = YourAPIClient.someGetMethodWithParam({ withInnerVariable: 5 }) // GET http://some.base.url/some/path/5
-const somePostMethodWithParamPromise = YourAPIClient.someGetMethodWithParam(5, { payload: { some: 'payload' } }) // POST http://some.base.url/some/path/5 { some: 'payload' }
+const somePostMethodWithParamPromise = YourAPIClient.someGetMethodWithParam({ withInnerVariable: 5, $payload: { some: 'payload' } }) // POST http://some.base.url/some/path/5 { some: 'payload' }
 ```

 Examples can be found in the [`examples`](./examples) folder